JetBrains/kotlin-multiplatform-dev-docs/topics/tools/fleet.md

 This article shows the basics of working with Kotlin Multiplatform projects in [JetBrains Fleet](https://www.jetbrains.com/fleet/).

-Fleet is a modern IDE designed for collaborative development.
+Fleet is a code editor for any language that can transform into a powerful development tool for any language.
 It strives to provide a superior experience for Kotlin Multiplatform.
 As the first step, Fleet brings Kotlin Multiplatform to macOS.

-With Fleet, you can quickly open and run multiplatform projects targeting Android, iOS, and desktop platforms.
+With Fleet, you can quickly open and run multiplatform projects targeting Android, iOS, web, and desktop platforms.
-Fleet's Smart Mode selects the appropriate code-processing engine.
+Fleet's Smart Mode automatically selects the appropriate code-processing engine.

-When targeting iOS, navigation, refactoring, and debugging are all available across languages used in the project.
+When targeting iOS, navigation, refactoring, and debugging are available across all languages used in the project.
 This makes it easier to manage a mixed-language codebase.
-Fleet has full support for Swift, so you can easily extend and maintain the native parts of your application as well.
+Fleet fully supports Swift out of the box, so you can extend and maintain the native parts of your application.

 ## Prepare your development environment